s3rgeym/ripe-ip-search/README.md

 # ripe-ip-search

-Search ip addresses using RIPE DB.
-It uses [fulltext search API](https://apps.db.ripe.net/db-web-ui/fulltextsearch).
+Tool to search ip addresses using RIPE DB.
+It uses [fulltext search API](https://apps.db.ripe.net/db-web-ui/fulltextsearch) and help to find ip addresses owned by companies.
+Useful for port scanning and etc.

 Installation: